-One of my ongoing hobbies is working as an extra at Albuquerque Studios.
-I have zero aspirations to act professionally, it’s basically an excuse to get out of the house.
+One of my ongoing hobbies is working as an extra at Albuquerque Studios (I even have an IMDb page).
+I have zero aspirations to act professionally, it’s more of an excuse to get out of the house.
 However, my esteemed status as a punctual non-douche has awarded me some featured extra work, notably minor roles on Better Call Saul and Preacher.
 And so, I thought it would be fun to chronicle my shenanigans as an extra.

 The Night Shift (IMDB)

 My first foray into the extras world (i.e. standing around set like a doofus) was on The Night Shift, a medical drama on NBC.
 I’ve been on the show numerous times at this point, mainly as “that dude in the corner” or something similar.
 My favorite was as a building collapse victim, which necessitated a trip to the makeup trailer.
 My wife’s favorite hobby is special effects makeup, so there was a lot of giddiness in our household that day.

 Better Call Saul (IMDB)